Sign up with your email address to receive news and updates. We respect your privacy and will not share your address with third parties.

 I have been lucky enough to conduct for a few decades now; I was a music teacher at Milton Academy, the Assistant Conductor at Harvard University, and a Professor of Music at Cornell University.
 I now hold the distinction of being Artistic Director of the Choral Arts Society of Washington, where I am honored to continue sharing the tremendous experience of choral music on the national stage.

-Conductor Scott Tucker became the Artistic Director of Choral Arts Society of Washington in 2012 and prepares the choruses for performances with acclaimed ensembles and performers across the globe.
+Conductor Scott Tucker became the Artistic Director of the Choral Arts Society of Washington in 2012 and prepares the choruses for performances with acclaimed ensembles and performers across the globe.